Øresundståg: Operations

 The network at its peak covered 854 km of railway.
-In Denmark, the trains run on the Coast Line and the Øresund Line, between and the Airport in 10-minute frequency.
+In Denmark, the trains run on the Boulevard Line and the Øresund Line, between and the Airport in 10-minute frequency.
 In Sweden, they run through the Malmö City Tunnel, and on the Southern Main Line to Lund.
 From Lund, most Øresundståg services continue to either Gothenburg, Kalmar, or Karlskrona, using the West Coast Line, the Southern Main Line, the Coast-to-Coast Line or the Blekinge Coast Line.

-Passengers can encounter both Danish and Swedish staff on the trains over the Øresund Bridge.
-Tickets can be bought from sellers in either country.
+Passengers mostly encounter Swedish staff on the trains over the Øresund Bridge, but before 2023 there could be either Danish and Swedish staff.
 For travel inside one of the Swedish counties or inside Denmark, the local traffic authority tickets are used.
-For travel from Sweden to Denmark tickets can be purchased from the regional transit authorities and ticket sales channels which are part of the Resplus system.
+For travel from Sweden to Denmark tickets can be purchased from the Swedish regional transit authorities and ticket sales channels which are part of the Resplus system, such as SJ.

 Until December 2020, the trains were operated by Transdev in Sweden and by DSB in Denmark.
 In December 2020, Swedish rail operator SJ Öresund, a subsidiary of the state-owned operator SJ, took over the operations in Sweden.
 Due to an early cancellation of the contract with SJ as a result of differences in opinion regarding conditions for the rolling stock maintenance, Transdev took over as a temporary operator for both operations in Denmark and Sweden in December 2022.
-VR Sverige will take over operations in December 2025.
+VR Sverige took over operations in December 2025.

+On 11 December 2022 the Danish authorities left the Øresundståg operations, and from that time it is operated with Swedish responsibility only.
+At the same time Øresundståg stopped operating the route between Østerport and Helsingør, which was taken over by DSB domestic trains.